mvinif/rinha-backend/README.md

 ---

 ## Objective of this project
-Since I didn't participate in the challenge, I now have the opportunity to use it as a study case to improve my knowledge of optimizations.
+Since I didn't participate in the challenge, I have the opportunity to use it as a study case to improve my knowledge of optimizations.
 Taking advantage of the official stress test available, we will follow these steps:

 1. Create a minimal version of the API, as basic and simple as possible.
 2. Document the stress test results.